Quivers and the Adams spectral sequence: Introduction

-The category $\Rep(\pcat)$ of representations of $\pcat$ is a Grothendieck abelian category, and it inherits a local grading and a symmetric monoidal structure from that of $\pcat$.
+The category $\Rep(\pcat)$ of representations of $\pcat$ is a Grothendieck abelian category, and it inherits a local grading\footnote{A \emph{local grading} on a category is an action of $\bbZ$; equivalently, a choice of an automorphism.
+In the case of $\pcat$, the chosen automorphism is given by the suspension functor.} and a symmetric monoidal structure from that of $\pcat$.
 For any spectrum $A$ its $\pcat$-homology $\Hsf(A)$ is the $\pcat$-representation given by

 The classical case is recovered by letting $\pcat$ consist of free $R$-modules, in which case there is a canonical equivalence $\Rep(\pcat) \cong \Mod_{R_{*}}$.
 In general, $\Hsf(A)$ is a richer invariant of $A$ than $R_*(A)$, encoding the homology of $A$ with respect to a wider class of $R$-modules.